maiatoday/maiatoday.github.io/content/post/wrapped2023/index.md

 * Make a **circular calendar** with a bezier or RoundedPolygon animating graph
 * Make **sliding in blinds** effect
 * **Get real data** from the Spotify API and expand the animations

+But hey there is always more to learn and explore.

 ## References